ConnectAI-E/GitMaya/README.md

 </p>

 ## 📃 Prerequisites

 Before deploying GitMaya, you need to create a Feishu bot application and obtain authorization for your GitHub application.

 ### 1. Feishu Bot Application

 The Feishu bot application can be set up with the help of **[botops](https://github.com/ConnectAI-E/botops). (recommended)**

 ```fish
 # gitmaya.botops.example.json provided in the project
 npx botops deploy gitmaya.botops.example.json
 ```

-or by referring to the official [Feishu app documentation](https://open.feishu.cn/document/home/introduction-to-custom-app-development/self-built-application-development-process);
+or by referring to the official [Feishu Application Doc](#📕-reference);

 ### 2. GitHub Application

-For the GitHub app, please refer to [GitHub Application](#reference).
+For the GitHub app, please refer to [GitHub Application Doc](#📕-reference).

 ## 🛳 Self Hosting